-As COP15 Ends, 'Biopiracy' Is a Key Issue.
+As COP15 Ends, ‘Biopiracy’ Is a Key Issue.
 What Is It?

 Why Conservation Efforts Must Integrate Indigenous Perspectives

-As a France 24 report noted, genetic resources have historically been extracted by wealthy nations from biodiverse countries located predominantly in the Global South – an exploitative relationship that can be traced back to colonialism.
-Thus, as an IUCN Issues Brief noted, there is a need for guidelines to strike a balance between ensuring the equitable sharing of benefits while still allowing for open access DSI to support research.
+A France 24 report stated that genetic resources have historically been extracted by wealthy nations from biodiverse countries located predominantly in the Global South – an exploitative relationship that can be traced back to colonialism.
+Thus, there is a need for guidelines to strike a balance between ensuring the equitable sharing of benefits while still allowing for open access DSI to support research, as noted in an IUCN Issues Brief.

 As a case in point, The Conversation highlighted the controversy between the French Institute for Development Research (IRD) and French Guiana.
 Researchers conducted interviews in French Guiana to identify local antimalarial remedies, publishing their findings in 2005.
 Ten years later, they received a patent for a compound derived from the plant Quassia amara.
 While the researchers had found the compound through alcohol-based extraction methods as opposed to the local distillation of the plant in tea, it was still the traditional knowledge of the locals that guided them to their discovery.
 While the matter was settled retroactively, with the IRD required to share benefits, both scientific and economic, arising from the use of the compound, the patent remained with the institute, “meaning it could still ban local communities from using the remedy.”